hkeysai/StorySage-iOS/BUILD_INSTRUCTIONS.md

    - Navigate to the Resources folder that's now in StorySage/Resources
    - Select the entire Resources folder
    - **IMPORTANT**: Choose "Create folder references" (NOT "Create groups")
-   - Make sure "Copy items if needed" is checked
+   - Make sure "Copy items if needed" is UNCHECKED (files are already there)
    - Add to target: StorySage
    - Click "Add"

-3. **Verify Resources**
+3. **Verify Project Structure**
+   - All local implementation files should now be visible in Xcode:
+     - LocalAudioPlayer.swift in Core/Audio
+     - LocalDataProvider.swift in Core/Data
+     - All component files in Shared/Components
-   - The Resources folder should appear as a blue folder in Xcode
+   - The Resources folder should appear as a blue folder icon
-   - Expand it to verify Audio/ and Data/ subfolders are present
-   - Check Build Phases → Copy Bundle Resources to ensure all files are included

 4. **Clean and Build**
    - Clean build folder: Product → Clean Build Folder (⇧⌘K)
+   - Delete derived data if needed: ~/Library/Developer/Xcode/DerivedData
    - Build: Product → Build (⌘B)

 ## What Was Changed